Razpudding/hackyourfuture-personal/class15/week2/lecture.md

     - Use functions to wrap functionality whenever you can
 * Any questions about the reading materials?

+*We've skipped this part of the lecture for now and will talk about it next week*
 ## Async vs Sync and the Event Loop ♻️
 * What does blocking mean?
 * When do events from the event loop get pushed to the call stack?